Aleph-Alpha/intelligence-layer-sdk/README.md

 ## License

 This project can only be used after signing the agreement with Aleph Alpha®.
-See the LICENSE file for more details.
+Please refer to the [LICENSE](.LICENSE.md) file for more details.